-Students may wear non-uniform and non-BMCHS apparel as long as it fits within the following guidelines: shorts, dresses, and skirts can be no shorter than fingertip length, ladies may wear leggings as long as their shirt reaches thigh length or longer, no crop tops or muscle shirts, no sheer or see-thru shirts, no severely distressed jeans, and all printed apparel must be school appropriate and devoid of offensive words and/or imagery.
+Students may wear non-uniform and non-BMCHS apparel as long as it fits within the following guidelines: no crop tops or muscle shirts, no sheer or see-thru shirts, no severely distressed jeans, and all printed apparel must be school appropriate and devoid of offensive words and/or imagery.
+Clothing intended to make a statement at odds with the teaching of the Catholic Church is not permitted.